The Philip Merrill College of Journalism

 Affiliate Professors: K. Blackistone (Professor of Practice), M. Hyman (Professor of Practice)

 Professors Emeriti: M. Beasley, J. Blumler, J. Franklin, P. Geraci, D. Gomery, R. Hiebert, K. Klose, L. Martin, J. Newhagen (Associate Professor Emeritus), E. Roberts, C. Rogers (Professor of Practice Emerita), C. Stepp

 The Office of Student Services provides academic advising to journalism majors on an appointment basis.
 It is located at 1100 Knight Hall, 301-405-2399.

 Supervised internships are essential.
 Karen Denny is the Internships and Career Development Director, 3107C Knight Hall, 301-405-2429.

 Capital News Service

 Capital News Service is a student-powered news organization run by the Philip Merrill College of Journalism.
-For more than two decades, we have provided deeply reported, award-winning coverage of issues of import to Marylanders.
+For more than two decades, it has provided deeply reported, award-winning coverage of issues of import to Marylanders.

-With bureaus in College Park, Annapolis and Washington run by professional journalists, we deliver news in multiple multimedia formats via partner news organizations, a destination website, a nightly on-air television newscast and affiliated social media channels.
-We provide breaking news coverage, in-depth investigative and enterprise journalism, and serve as a laboratory for students to test and develop innovative new methods of reporting and telling stories.
+With bureaus in College Park, Annapolis and Washington run by professional journalists, it delivers news in multiple multimedia formats via partner news organizations, a destination website, a nightly on-air television newscast and affiliated social media channels.
+It provides breaking news coverage, in-depth investigative and enterprise journalism, and serves as a laboratory for students to test and develop innovative new methods of reporting and telling stories.